mvolkmann/blog/src/rust.md

   This section provides code examples in Markdown fences.
   It is especially useful to demonstrate calls to functions and methods.
-  For library crates (not for binary crates) this code is run along with other test code by the `cargo test` and `rustdoc --test` commands.
+  For library crates (not for binary crates) this code is executed along with other test code by the `cargo test` and `rustdoc --test` commands.

 - `# Errors`